TimothyHelton/k2datascience/mentor/07_agenda.md

         - By Race in New York State
             - The stats for the entire state do not seem representative of New York City
+    - Target subway stations with close proximity to the following:
+        - Hospitals
+        - Non-Profit Organizations
     - Found NYC subway station dataset
         - Extracted qualities including Latitude and Longitude